×

 Advanced Incident Investigation with (Root Cause Analysis)

-• Discussion, demonstrations, and exercises cover investigation and interview techniques like 5 Whys and Fishbone and other investigation techniques, Participants will learn how to uncover the who, what, Where, why, how, and when of each incident, and how to analyze data to prevent injuries, property damage and financial losses.
+• Analyze and Prevent Risks: Discover how to identify the who, what, where, why, how, and when of each incident.
+Use this data to prevent future injuries, property damage, and financial losses.

 Upon the completion of the course, the participant will be able to: